Tada Never Falls in Love: Characters

-Mitsuyoshi's close friend, classmate and fellow Photography Club member.
-He is a popular boy amongst girls and a narcissist who cannot resist the urge of photographing himself and showing off with girls.
-He has a fear of Alec after she beats him up believing he was chasing after Teresa.
+Kaoru is Mitsuyoshi's close friend, classmate, and fellow Photography Club member.
+He is popular amongst girls and a narcissist who cannot resist the urge of photographing himself and showing off with them.
+Kaoru has a fear of Alec after she beats him up believing he was chasing after Teresa.
 His family owns an old Japanese-style restaurant, which has allowed him to hone his cooking skill where he is able to cook an entire feast for his friends.